TheGeminiEra/salesforce-apex-practice-problems/Apex 101/Prime Number/Prime-Number.md

 <code>isPrime(23) = true</code>.
 23 is a prime number because it is not evenly divisible by any number from 2 to 22.

 ## Hint 1
-Use the Math.mod function to calculate the remainder after a division.
+Use the <code>Math.mod</code> function to calculate the remainder after a division.
 A return value of 0 means the first argument was evenly divisible by the second.

 # Hint 2
-Loop through all Integers from 2 to num - 1, and test for divisibility for each.
+Loop through all Integers from <code>2</code> to <code>num - 1</code>, and test for divisibility for each.